tildeio/sync.js/README.md

 #### Conflict Resolution Strategy

-If there is a local `Add` to a set, that means that the backend does not have the item in its set.
-If the backend presents an `Add` operation while the same `Add` operation is in the buffer or in-flight, the local operation can be safely discarded.
+If there is a local add to a set, that means that the backend does not have the item in its set.
+If the backend presents an `SetChange` operation containing an add that is already in the buffer or in-flight, the local component can be safely discarded.

-The same is true for `Remove` operations.
+The same is true for remove components.

 #### Usage for Relationship

 Sets can be used to represent relationships between references on the backend.

 For example, if you have a post that has many comments, the relationship could be represented by a set of comment ids.

 Adding a comment to a post adds its ID to the set, and removing a comment from a post removes its ID from the set.

 If your backend requires you to make changes to both attributes and relationships in the same request, you will want a model or record abstraction that allows you to keep track of the various _sync.js_ references in a single place and update them together.

-The benefit of using a separate reference for these relationships is twofold:
+The benefit of using a separate reference for these relationships is
+twofold:

 * It keeps the truth of the relationship in a single place, instead of needing to keep it in sync in all of the records it touches.
 You can always determine the state for each record based on a single source of truth.
 * It provides flexibility in how you want to save the relationships to the backend in a relatively simple way without making too many assumptions about how that will work.

 ## Operations